 April is here meaning spring is in full swing and the days are getting longer (cue gorgeous sunsets).
-Although it’s the month of Easter, this April offers so much more than feasting on chocolate (as much as we like doing that regardless of the time of year) as there’s a wicked line-up of things to do in Bristol to put a spring in your step.
-From outdoor activities like boozy ferry cruises and exploring the cherry blossom spots in the city, as well as some indoor events like exhibitions, markets and candlelight concerts.
-Without further ado, check out some of the most brilliant things to do in Bristol this April.
+It might be the month of Easter, but this April offers so much more than feasting on chocolate (as much as we like doing that regardless of the time of year).
+There’s a wicked line-up of things to do in Bristol, from cherry blossom to candlelight concerts, food markets to hidden gems.
+Without further ado, here are the most brilliant things to do this April in Bristol.

 1. Go for an alfresco pint

-Last month saw a spell of beautifully warm weather, which lead us to running to the nearest beer garden or terrace, however we’ve heard there could be another heatwave on its way this April (reaching a whopping 28 degrees!)
-There’s nowhere better than sitting outdoors with a pint or cocktail in hand amongst good company and luckily many Bristol restaurants created their very own alfresco dining spots last year and they’ll be making another appearance for when the sun is out.
+Last month saw a large spell of wet weather, but it look like the weather might be changing!
+Everyone will be running to the nearest beer garden or terrace this April.
+There’s nowhere better than sitting outdoors with a pint or cocktail in hand among good company.
 If you fancy being super prepared this month for when the hot weather arrives, book yourself a place at one of these outdoor dining spots.

 Our Wildest Dreams have come true: a Taylor Swift candlelight concert will grace the iconic Mount Without this month.
-On April 29, Taylor Swift’s biggest hits will be getting the classical treatment at a Taylor Swift candlelight concert, performed right here in Bristol.
-What’s more, the stunning Mount Without will be the location of this enchanting event, and beautiful flickering candles will surround the live string quartet.
+On April 22, Taylor Swift’s biggest hits will be getting the classical treatment at a Taylor Swift candlelight concert, performed right here in Bristol.
+What’s more, the stunning St Mary Redcliffe Church will be the location of this enchanting event, and beautiful flickering candles will surround the live string quartet.
 You won’t want to miss this, so snap up your tickets now!

 7. Explore the numerous cherry blossom spots in Bristol before they’re gone

 Spring is finally here which means warmer weather, the smell of dew in the morning, and of course, the most beautiful of all- pink cherry blossom.
 Adding a dose of beauty to any landscape, the trees pop with blossom for a short time during March and April, with stunning pastel pink flowers that flow in the wind.
-If you’re looking for a new walk or day trip out, then these beautiful flowers are the perfect excuse.
-From the beautiful Oldbury Court Estate to the quaint corners of Arnos Vale Cemetery, cherry blossom is abundant in Bristol but blink and you’ll miss it!
+From the beautiful Oldbury Court Estate to the quaint corners of Arnos Vale Cemetery, these beautiful flowers are the perfect excuse for a walk.
+But blink and you’ll miss it!

 Got a bit of steam to blow off?
 Whistle Punks is a pretty unique venue in Bristol, offering guests the chance to throw actual axes at the wall.
 Sounds fun, huh?
 Practise your technique and aim for the target, while keeping score if you’re the competitive type!
 Once the session is done, take advantage of the bar area and regale your glory over a beer, cocktail or wine.
 Book your axe throwing session here.